robofox96/spring-boot-coder-agent/readme.md

 # Spring Boot Java AI Dev (LangGraph + LangChain)

-This project is a Backend AI Agent Developer for Spring Boot Apps, built using [LangGraph](https://github.com/langchain-ai/langgraph) and [LangChain](https://github.com/langchain-ai/langchain) for orchestrating code generation and tool use with LLMs.
+This project is a Backend AI Developer for Spring Boot Apps, built using [LangGraph](https://github.com/langchain-ai/langgraph) and [LangChain](https://github.com/langchain-ai/langchain) for orchestrating code generation and tool use with LLMs.

 ## Features

 - Automated code planning and generation using LLMs
 - Modular graph-based workflow for code implementation
 - Tool integration for file operations and project structure management
+- Error handling and build process automation

 ## Project Structure